vishwin/vishwin.info-http/vishwin_http/pages/Hackathons.md

 _22&ndash;23&nbsp;March 2013, Pennsylvania State University, University Park, PA_

 This was my first ever hackathon, back when I had no concept of what one was nor the point of them.
 Being a freshman didn't help either, but the four of us, consisting of a (then-)senior, another ACM member whose identity escapes me and a same-year classmate (who's the president of our ACM chapter as of this writing) still managed to create a half-working PHP something.
 Apparently everybody who submitted something presented to the whole audience in front; the hackathon at that point was not big enough for (or maybe the organisers never thought of) an expo before final demos.

+This also holds the dubious distinction of the only time I've ever attended my own school's hackathon.
+Each iteration, including this one, has fallen during the collegiate road cycle racing season.
+I, along with most of the club who did not compete in the highest level of racing, opted to stay home this weekend (the race weekend itself was salvaged last-minute by Bard College hosting only a criterium on their campus), allowing me to attend my first hackathon at home!